 Aurora follows a strict sustainability policy.
 That means saving energy where possible and the use and promotion of local products.
 Great!

 Aurora Hostel is the best hostel in Bogota for:

 - Solo travellers

 - Adults (meaning travelers +25 years old)

 - Older Travelers (meaning +45 years old)

 Best Hostels in Bogota for Solo Travellers?

-Calling all solo travellers in Bogota; we salute you!
+Calling all solo travellers backpacking Bogota and Colombia; we salute you!